Lesson 30: Introduction to Ensemble Playing

 Duet exercise — canon

-The classic ensemble exercise: a round.
-Record yourself playing the line below all the way through, then play along with the recording starting two bars later.
-Your live playing chases the recording — an instant canon.
+Record the line below all the way through, then play along with the recording starting two bars later — an instant canon.

-The line reads in C major on your alto staff (soprano's G major); record and overlap as the soprano prose describes.
+The line reads in C major on your alto staff (soprano's G major).

 Duet exercise — two contrasting parts

-Both parts read in C major on your alto staff (soprano's G major); the contrapuntal relationship is identical.
+Both parts read in C major on your alto staff (soprano's G major).

 Now play these